Betterment vs. SoFi Invest— Overview

 Betterment vs. SoFi Invest— Human Financial Planners

-For those who want some access to human professionals but aren’t looking to pay the Premium account management fee, Betterment’s a la carte financial planning sessions might be the right choice.
+For those who want some access to human professionals but aren’t looking to pay the Premium account management fee, or don’t yet have the $100,000 minimum, Betterment’s a la carte financial planning sessions might be the right choice.
+The fees are reasonable and the financial advisors can assist with a range of money-related planning decisions.

-SoFi Invest offers live investment advisors to answer client questions or concerns.
+SoFi Invest offers one-half hour live investment advisor appointments to answer client questions or concerns.
 This is a huge selling point for SoFi, since few free robo-advisors offer human financial professionals.
 For more complex questions, and to help develop a personalized financial plan, SoFi has a team of financial planning professionals.

 Betterment vs. SoFi Invest— Tax-Loss Harvesting

-Betterment is the clear victor here, because SoFi Invest does not offer tax-loss harvesting.
-SoFi clients do have the option to open a SoFi IRA account, some of which may be tax-advantaged.
+Winner: Betterment is the clear victor here, because SoFi Invest does not offer tax-loss harvesting.

 A quick reminder, tax loss harvesting only applies to taxable accounts, not retirement accounts.